-This paper refers to and effectively uses the EDISON Data Science Framework (EDSF), initially developed in the EDISON Project (2015-2017) and currently maintained by the EDISON community [1, 2].
-The EDSF provides a general framework for the Data Science education, curriculum design and competences management what has been discussed in the previous author's works [3, 4, 5].
+This paper refers to and effectively use the EDISON Data Science Framework (EDSF), initially developed in the EDISON Project (2015-2017) and currently maintained by the EDISON community [1, 2].
+The EDSF provides a general framework for the Data Science education, curriculum design and competences management what has been discussed in the author's previous works [3, 4, 5].
 Big Data Infrastructure Technologies (BDIT) is a part of the defined in EDSF the Data Science Engineering Body of Knowledge (DSENG-BoK) and Model Curriculum (MC-DSENG) described in details below.
+Oleg Chertov National Technical University of Ukraine Kiev, Ukraine email: oleg.r.chertov@gmail.com